ManyDogs Leadership Team

 Dr. Buchsbaum is an Assistant Professor of Cognitive, Linguistic and Psychological Sciences at Brown University.
 She directs the Computational Cognitive Development Lab, and its sister lab the Brown Dog Lab.
 Dr. Buchsbaum completed her postdoctoral work as a Senior Research Fellow in the University of St. Andrews Psychology department.
 She completed her doctoral training the UC Berkeley Psychology department, as well as a master’s degree in the UC Berkeley Statistics department, focusing on applications of probability theory and statistical computing.
 Before that, she completed a master’s degree at the MIT Media Lab, working on social learning in interactive animated characters.

-Methods Development Committee
+Methods Development and Monitoring Committee

 This committee is responsible for supporting ManyDogs projects through protocol development and implementing best practices in canine science research methods.